Koleok/azure-blob-upload/readme.md

 Azure-Blob-Upload
 =========

 This package allows you to upload your files to azure blob storage.
-Thanks to the eventminded file upload tutorial.
-I just extended their code .
+_This is a fork from [jamesfebin:azure-blob-upload](https://atmospherejs.com/jamesfebin/azure-blob-upload)_

 Version